 5. There is a market for everything.

 If you are throwing your soap out in the wild, hoping and praying that some bloke will plunk down $10 for your soap, you are betting on a chance.
 You have to nail down a specific market that is right for your products.
-For most businesses, the opposite direction of flow is made: a niche market is identified and a product is created to serve that niche.
+For most businesses a niche market is identified and a product is created to serve that niche.
 For most soapmakers, however, they start off by throwing caution to the wind and hoping someone somewhere will buy their products because they are AMAZEBALLS.